AstrobioMike/AstrobioMike.github.io/misc/amplicon_and_metagen.md

 {% include _amp_and_meta_toc.html %}

-This is a process-oriented, rather than a tool/command line-oriented, summary.
-Here is presented a broad-level overview of amplicon sequencing and metagenomics as approaches for microbial ecology, discussing some things each is useful and _not_ useful for, and then outlining some general workflows for each.
-They are just two more tools of investigation and should be thought of as steps in the process of science rather than end-points (like all tools of science).
-They are most often applied as tools exploration and hypothesis generation.
+This page presents a broad-level overview of amplicon sequencing and metagenomics as approaches for microbial ecology, discussing some things each is useful for, and _not_ useful for, and then outlining some general workflows for each.
+These are just two more tools of investigation and should be thought of as steps in the process of science rather than end-points (like all tools of science).
+They are most often applied for exploration and hypothesis generation.

 > "Why are you doing 16S sequencing?
 That doesn't tell you anything about function."
 >